VeteranAid.org News Segment in Jacksonville, FL

 Tags: aid and attendance, VA programs, veterans, veterans benefits

 Did you catch the VeteranAid.org news clip that aired last week on Veterans Day?

-Here is direct article from the news segment as well as the video.
-We thank the Jacksonville NBC news network for sharing VeteranAid.org and it’s mission with it’s viewers.
+Here is direct article from the news segment.
+We thank the Jacksonville NBC news network for sharing VeteranAid.org and it's mission with it's viewers.